candidtim/hnwelcome/README.md

 Or, download a binary for your OS from the [Releases](https://github.com/candidtim/hnwelcome/releases) page.

+If nothing else works, clone the repository and build with `go build .`.

 ## Usage

 To see one of the top 5 stories: